rachelnewby/takeaway_project/takeaway_project.md

   end

   def verify
-    # Returns items ordered with total price
+    # Returns items ordered with total price using item_totals and price_totals methods
   end

   def confirmed
     # Confirms the order
-    # Runs time method to find out the time confirmed
-    # Returns a boolean value
+    # Initilizes OrderText class and calls the send method on it
   end

 private
-  def time
+  def item_totals
+    # Counts the number of times each item in an order appears
-    # Returns the time that the order was placed
+    # Returns the items in the order in a formatted way
   end

+  def price_totals
+  #Calculates the total price of the order
+  #Returns the total price
 end

 class OrderText
-  def initialize(order) #order is an instance of Order
+  def initialize(order, customer) #order is an instance of Order / customer is an instance of Profile
     #...
   end

   def send
-    # If order is confirmed...
     # Sends text to customer via Twilio
   end

 private
-  def make_request_to_api
+  def order_expected_time
+    #Returns the time now plus 30 minutes
   end

 end